 So diversification is key.
 Don’t put all your eggs in one basket.

 I think everybody, that’s the sort of key lesson about investing that people need to understand.
 So you need to diversify.

 Alright, well Kieran, thank you very much for talking to us.
 That was really interesting.
 Thank you very much for watching this episode of Good Money Guide TV.
 We’ll be back with another asset class to cover shortly.
 Thank you.

-If you want to invest in a new issue or trade an IPO, here's our quick guide
+If you want to trade a new issue rather than invest in it here's our quick guide

 An Initial Public Offering (IPO) is one of the most exciting events in the life any company.
 Owners sell shares to the public to raise funds for expansion.
 In exchange, new owners participate in the Co's new exciting future.